 - The pillars of the marriage are Ejab-o-Kubool, i.e., offer or proposal on the part of one party to the marriage and acceptance by the other party

-- This free and mutual consent must be expressed in one and the same meeting in clear unambiguous words
+- This free and mutual consent must be expressed in the same meeting in clear, unambiguous words

-- The presence of 2 witnesses is required if the parties are Hanafis.
+- If the parties are Hanafis then two witnesses need to be present.
 No witnesses are needed if the parties are Shias.

 - Both the bride and groom must have attained puberty.